 We piled into an old ute complete with 9 tanks of air, making sure our feet were above the rolling tanks we arrived at the fishing port and boat to head out into the Gulf.
+All of our gear was taken with us from the dive shop at Haad Salad so it pays to check it all out and make sure you’re comfortable with everything.
+While they took spare weights they didn’t take spare of everything as this isn’t possible.

+The boat ride takes roughly an hour in a traditional boat or if you’re in a speed boat (we weren’t) about 20 minutes.
 An uneventful boat ride out to the site was great with a lovely breakfast and coffee served on the way.
 I have to say, balancing a hot coffee up a moving ladder was particularly tricky but I managed without 3rd degree burns!

 As the name suggests, Sail Rock is a large rock that juts straight out of the sea.
 Nothing grows on the rock above water which could be explained by the military using it as a target.
 Hopefully not while we scuba dive!